Deploy Your Smart Contracts

 - Foundry

-packages/hardhat/hardhat.config.ts
+in packages/hardhat/hardhat.config.ts

 yarn deploy --network network_name